Skip to main content

 Deep Assessment

-Five scale questions per dimension — three base items plus two additional items drawn from validated psychological instruments:
+Six scale questions per dimension — four base items (including reverse-scored) plus two additional items drawn from validated psychological instruments:

 • Meaning in Life Questionnaire (Steger et al.)